Latrobe-Innovation-Hub/innovation-hub-controller-API-CONTAINER/README.md

 There is also the choice to log all NGINX access requests or to turn this feature off.
 Available options are simple (no nginx access logging), or detailed (with nginx access logging).

 Container2:
-The container log level can be set system-wide for the Plotly Dash application and Gunicorn service.
+The container log level can be set system-wide for the Gunicorn service.
 Available options are debug, info, warning, error, or critical.

 ---